Andrey Andreev: Early and personal life

-In interviews, Andreev discussed an early interest in communication technology: stating he built a homemade radio at ten years old.
+Andreev was born and raised in Moscow, Russia.
+In interviews, Andreev discussed an early interest in communication technology; he built a homemade radio as a preteen and the first person he spoke to was from New York.

-In 1992, Andreev moved to Valencia, Spain, where he enrolled in university and studied management.
-In 1995, he dropped out to pursue his first business, Virus.

 In 2005, he moved to London, England, settling in Covent Garden.
 He became a British citizen in 2008.

 Andreev lists cooking as one of his greatest passions and contributes dishes to the menus of his favorite restaurants.
 The sweet onion soup 'Andreï Style' at two-Michelin-starred L'Atelier de Joël Robuchon in Covent Garden, London, is named after him.

 In 2018, Andreev made the Forbes' global list of billionaires for the first time.
 In August 2022, his net worth was estimated at $2.0 billion.

 Career

 Early entrepreneurship

-In 1995, Andreev founded Virus, an online store selling computers and accessories.
-In 1997, he sold Virus for an undisclosed amount.

-In 1999, Andreev founded the web-tracking business, SpyLog.
-In 2001, he sold the company for an undisclosed amount.
+In 1992, after dropping out of a management course at the University of Moscow within a year of enrollment, Andreev moved to Valencia, Spain.
+He began startups and sold them for a profit.
+Two such ventures were Virus (1995 to 1997), an online Russian business selling computers, and SpyLog (1999 to 2001), software for web owners that tracks visitors.

 In 2002, Andreev founded the digital advertising firm, Begun.
 In 2003, he sold the majority share of the company to Russian investment firm Finam Holdings and sold his remaining stake in 2004.

 In 2004, Andreev founded the freemium, desktop-based dating site, Mamba.
 In its first year of operation, Mamba grew to more than 4 million users.
 In 2006, he sold his stake in the company for an undisclosed amount.